 - polymathy methacrylate (PMMA)

-Whenever feeling frustrated with the environmental situation we are living through, it is good to remember that we can demand sustainability from manufacturers and providers and support the ones who try to make an impact.
+Whenever feeling frustrated with the environmental situation we are living through, it is good to remember that we can demand sustainability from manufacturers and providers and support those who try to impact.
 It is our responsibility to future generations.
 The power for change is in our choices and wallets!